-Britain's excessive net contribution to the EU budget was (and is still) caused by two factors: the country received too little sources from the common funds, and had to contribute too much to them.
+Britain's excessive net contribution to the EU budget was (and is still being) caused by two factors: the country received too little sources from the common funds, and had to contribute too much to them.
 This situation was due to the fact that the founding members decided upon the structure of the common budget several years before the British accession.
-On the expenditure side, agricultural policy dominated - which, considering their 60-70% self-sufficiency in food, made the British to start from an already compromised position.
+On the expenditure side, agricultural policy dominated - which, considering their 60-70% selfsufficiency in food, made the British to start form an already compromised position.
 The revenue side was first made up of mostly customs and agricultural levies, and then, from the end of the 1970s, the VAT-based resource gradually became predominant.
-Surely, the UK, having traditionally strong trade links outside the EU, used to pay more or less the same amount of customs to the common budget as Germany did, and twice as much as France did, considering that in terms of imports, Germany used to be a one and a half times more important trader, while France a trader of similar magnitude.
-The problem with the VAT-based source was different: the tax base represented a larger part of GNP in Britain than in other, more prosperous member states.3 In order to mitigate its budgetary problems, the UK received annual compensation from 1980 onward, the sum of which was determined as a result of a long-lasting bargaining process (European Communities 1980).
+Surely, the UK, having traditionally strong trade links outside the EU, used to pay more or less the same amount of customs to the common budget as Germany did, and twice as much as France did, considering that in terms of imports Germany used to be a one and a half time more important trader, while France trader of similar magnitude.
+The problem with the VAT-based source was different: the tax base represented a larger part of GNP in Britain than in other, more prosperous member states.3 In order to mitigate its budgetary problems, the UK received annual compensation from 1980 on, the sum of which being determined as a result of a longlasting bargaining process (European Communities 1980).
 A final solution was agreed upon at the 1984 Fontainebleau summit where the British delegation, led by Margaret Thatcher, was granted a regular budgetary correction (rebate) based on a special formula on an exclusive basis to the UK (European Council 1985).
-From 1986 onwards, the United Kingdom became entitled to be reimbursed, by way of a reduction in its VAT-based payments, 66% of the difference between its share in VAT-bases and its share in total allocated expenditure, applied to total allocated expenditure (European Commission (EC) 2008).
-Furthermore, demonstrating the success of British diplomacy, the British rebate became part of the so-called ORS (Own Resources System), ensuring the revenue side of the common European budget.
-As, by virtue of Article 311 of the Treaty, any changes made to this system require the unequivocal consent of all member states and the EP has merely a consultative power in the issue, the British were given veto power regarding their own correction mechanism.
+From 1986 onwards, the United Kingdom became entitled to be reimbursed, by way of a reduction in its VAT-based payments, 66 % of the difference between its share in VAT-bases and its share in total allocated expenditure, applied to total allocated expenditure (European Commission 2008).
+Furthermore, demonstrating the success of British diplomacy, the British rebate became part of the so-called ORS (Own

-being entitled to a rebate, which is triggered when their contribution to the EU budget reaches a threshold of 0.35% of GNI.
+2 There were two attempts to introduce a general correction mechanism.
+The first one (mechanism of dynamic brakes) was formally in force (1976-80), but did not operate in practice, because the three conditions (GDP per capita lower than 85%, rate of economic growth less than 120% of the Community average, and share in the common budget more than 10% higher than share in Community GDP) necessary for its initiation were never met at the same time in one member country (European Commission 1998).
+The other attempt or system, GCM (generalized correction mechanism) suggested by the Commission, would have resulted in Member States being entitled to a rebate which is triggered when their contribution to the EU budget reaches a threshold of 0.35% of GNI.
 The refund would have been in form of a 66% abatement of the Member State's net contribution above the threshold.
-This system has never even been introduced formally since it would have made little difference to most members, but it would have worsened British positions a lot (EC 2004).
+This system has never even been introduced formally since it would have made little difference in most members but it would have worsened British positions a lot (European Commission 2004).

-3 VAT contributions are generally considered to be regressive (i.e. not good indicators of Member States' ability to pay), as the VAT base tends to represent a higher percentage of GNP/GNI in poorer than in richer EU members (EC 1998b).
+3 VAT contributions are generally considered to be regressive (i.e. not good indicators of Member States' ability to pay), as VAT base tends to represent a higher percentage of GNP/GNI in poorer than in richer EU members (European Commission 1998b).